-You can download their charts which detail various reactions by age (including teens and college students), appropriate responses, and then specific things you can do or say to help your kids.
+You can download their charts of gun shooting resources which detail various reactions by age (including teens and college students), appropriate responses, and then specific things you can do or say to help your kids.

-Especially take a look at the PDFs with tips for parents of school age children after disasters and tips for helping preschool children after disasters which offers parents very specific things they can say to their kids in response to their questions and behaviors.
+Especially take a look at the PDFs with tips for parents of school age children after disasters and tips for helping youth after the recent shooting in Texas.
+You find parents very specific things you can say to your kids in response to their questions and behaviors.
 Like, “I know your friends have said more disasters are coming, but right now we are in a safe place.”
 Or “When scary things happen, people have strong feelings like being mad at everyone or being very sad.
 Would you like to sit here with a blanket until you’re feeling better?”

 I find that incredibly helpful, especially when knowing the right thing to say to our kids is one of the biggest challenges for parents at these times.

-Another good resource, particularly in the wake of the shootings in the Christchurch mosques and Pittsburgh’s Tree of Life Synagogue, is the tip sheet on talking to children about hate crimes and anti-semitism.
+Another good resource, particularly in the wake of shootings like the recent Buffalo tragedy, the Christchurch mosques and Pittsburgh’s Tree of Life Synagogue, is the tip sheet on talking to children about hate crimes and anti-semitism.